Start or Expand Your Business in Sweden with Scandicorp

 Taxes and Compliance

-Sweden’s corporate tax is 22%.
-Businesses must handle VAT, auditing, and regular reporting.
+Corporate income tax is 20.6%.
+Businesses must also handle VAT, bookkeeping, and recurring reporting.

 Special Requirements for Foreign Entrepreneurs